-- Since the access/egress routes are within Flood Zone 3b, the entire site must be treated as flood zone 3b regardless if the development is located in an area of lower flood risk. - Development should be restricted to 'Water Compatible' or 'Essential infrastructure'. - Site specific FRA must demonstrate that the development will not impede flowing water. - See Report section 5.8 for flood plain compensation storage requirements. - Request further information on flood depth, velocity, hazard from the EA.
-This must be assessed to ensure all risks are considered. - See Report section 5.2 for finished floor levels. - Flood Warning and Emergency Plans are required. - See Report mitigation 5.4 for Main River requirements. - Site users should register for the EA Flood Warnings.
+- Since the access/egress routes are within Flood Zone 3b, the entire site must be treated as Flood Zone 3b regardless if the development is located in an area of lower flood risk. - Development should be restricted to 'Water Compatible' or 'Essential infrastructure'. - Site specific FRA must demonstrate that the development will not impede flowing water. - See Report section 5.8 for flood plain compensation storage requirements. - Request further information on flood depth, velocity, hazard from the EA.
+This must be assessed to ensure all risks are considered. - See Report section 5.2 for finished floor levels. - Flood Warning and Emergency Plans are required. - See Report mitigation 5.4 for Main River requirements. - Site users should register for the EA Flood Warnings. - Any development should not prejudice the continued operation of existing river-dependent and river-related uses and must comply with relevant flood risk policy.